1. A paper jam isn’t always a paper jam.

 For most of us, diving into the printer settings is kind of like jumping into the backend of a website — you may only know enough to be dangerous.
 Even though this may remain the case, knowing a little about the settings can help you conserve ink or toner.
 For example, if you’re not printing high-resolution graphics very often, lowering the DPI resolution settings can help your cartridges last longer.

 5. Make your company think twice before printing.

 This tip is much more psychological than printer related.
 If you feel like your company is printing too much, putting it at the forefront of your team’s mind is a great way to save money in printing.
 If you really want to get people thinking, put “Before you print this email, think about if there is a more tree-friendly way to keep or share it.” in your email signature line and at the end of articles and memos.
 Other ways to save on printing costs is to have a company-wide “should I print this?” checklist.

 6. Make duplex printing (printing on both sides of the paper) a mandatory policy.

 If you’re tired of constantly having to refill the paper tray, consider making duplex printing — printing on both sides of the paper — mandatory across your company.
 People will soon forget what life was like back when they only printed on one side of the paper for multipage documents.

 7. Low on black?
 Other colors may work in a pinch.

 On many models of printer, the black ink color an entirely separate compartment than other colors of ink or toner.
-When you’re running low or are completely out of black ink, a dark brown or blue may suffice until you have a chance to call JD Young to place your same-day delivery order of ink, toner, or paper.
+When you’re running low or are completely out of black ink, a dark brown or blue may suffice until you can top off your black ink once again.